Universal Control Plane overviewEstimated reading time: 1 minute

 docker info command to check the

-status of a Docker cluster managed by UCP:
+status of a Docker swarm managed by UCP:

 Deploy, manage, and monitor

-With Docker UCP you can manage from a centralized place all the computing resources you have available like nodes, volumes, and networks.
+With Docker UCP, you can manage from a centralized place all of the computing resources you have available, like nodes, volumes, and networks.